Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 predictive precedence

-Rolling Granger F-statistic for both directions over the selected window.
+Rolling Granger F-statistic for both directions of the selected pair over the selected window.
 Amber dashes mark F = 3.84 (p < 0.05); coral dashes mark F = 6.63 (p < 0.01).
 Values above a threshold reject the null that the leading series adds no predictive value.
 Sustained crossing of the 3.84 line signals an emerging structural lead-lag relationship.

-F-statistics for both directions at the selected window.
+F-statistics for both directions of the selected pair at the selected window.
 Bars are coloured when above F = 3.84 (p < 0.05).
 A higher bar in one direction indicates that direction as the primary predictor.
 Amber dashes mark the significance threshold.

-F-statistics across all three rolling windows.
+F-statistics for the selected pair across all three rolling windows.
 Consistency across windows signals a robust structural relationship.
 Divergence suggests the lead-lag may be regime-specific rather than persistent.

 How to Interpret Granger Causality